SlugSecurity/site/src/about/faqs.md

 ---

 ## Who We Are
-Slug Security is a student organization at the University of California, Santa Cruz, dedicated to fostering a community of people who are passionate about cybersecurity.
-If you've ever thought of taking something apart to see how it works, or you've thought about outsmarting a system to do something it wasn't designed to do, then you're in the right place.
+Slug Security is a student organization at the University of California, Santa Cruz.
+Founded to build a community of hackers in the growing world of cybersecurity.
+We believe anyone can hack, not just computer science majors, but anyone with the passion to break things apart and peek behind the curtain.

+Our goal is to keep things open and interesting.
+Experienced members bring what they know, sharing real insights and cutting through the noise to guide new members.
+We break down the best parts of cybersecurity, showing why it’s worth the hype.

+Here, anyone with curiosity can jump in, make new friends, get hands-on with hacking, and find their way.
+No gatekeeping, just real talk and real skills.

 ## What We Do
 Think workshops, social gatherings, and some serious (but fun) competitions.
-Most of our events are held online (what would hacking be without the internet?), but we also have some in-person events, those being held at the Baskin School of Engineering.
-See [our events page](/events) for more information on what we have planned.
+We run hands-on hacking sessions, from capture-the-flag challenges to live demos on topics like reverse engineering and pen-testing.
+We keep most club events open to everyone, no matter their experience.

-For specifics, heres what we mainly do:
+For specifics, here’s what we’re doing:

-- **Projects**: Projects on various things security, from creating CTFs, to web-development, to hardware hacking.
-	- Student-led & team based
-	- Full support from the club
-- **Competitions**: Participate in various competitions, such as CTFs, Hackathons, and more.
-	- Individual or team based
-	- Hands-on hacking experience
-	- Travel opportunities
+- **Interest Groups:** Not into hardware and just want to hack servers?
+Find your people in one of our focus groups
+- **Competitions:** Taking on the big leagues in national and international competitions
+    - MITRE eCTF (embedded Capture the Flag Competition)
+    - NSA Codebreaker Challenge
+    - CCDC (National Cyber Defense Competition)
-- **Practice**: Weekly meetings to practice and learn new skills.
+- **Practice:** Weekly meetups to experiment, learn new techniques, and get hands-on with different tools
-	- Workshops
+    - Interest Group Workshops
+    - CCDC Working Sessions
     - Capture the Flag (CTF) practice
-	- Guest speakers
+- **Club Projects:** Applied hacking work, tackling real security challenges
+    - Bug bounty programs that pay students to hack and secure companies
+    - Working to secure real university systems
+    - Building a cyber range to safely emulate vulnerable networks for practice

 ## How to Get Involved
 It's easy to get involved, we have no set commitment requirements.
 Just show up to our events and participate in our activities.
-If you're interested in joining, please visit our [join](/join) page for more information.
+If you're interested in formally joining, please visit our [join](/join) page for more information.

 ## What Is a CTF Competition
 *Capture The Flags, or CTFs, are a kind of computer security competition.
 Teams of competitors (or just individuals) are pitted against each other in a test of computer security skills.*